nautobot/nautobot/nautobot/docs/user-guide/administration/installation/index.md

 Nautobot is written in the [Python programming language](https://www.python.org/).
 The official Python package installer is called [Pip](https://pip.pypa.io/en/stable/), and you will see the `pip` command referenced often to install or update Python packages.

-All Nautobot plugins and library dependencies will be written using Python.

 #### Database

 Nautobot uses a relational database to store its data.
 Both MySQL and PostgreSQL are officially supported.